 professional imagemaker june 2014

-This heavy, glossy magazine has got to be one of the best journals in the industry - packed full of interviews and articles covering every aspect of professional photography.
+This heavy, glossy magazine has got to be one of the most informative journals in the industry - packed full of interviews and articles covering every aspect of professional photography.
 I was delighted to be the subject of a substantial four page feature detailing the ins and outs of animal photography.
 It's an area some portrait photographers will naturally want to incorporate into their offerings, but it's also a subject many photographers will find frustrating.

 photo professional magazine feb 2014